miklevin/MikeLev.in/_posts/2025-06-27-timeless-stack-tech-hamster-wheel-ai.md

 ---

-**Me**:
+## Drawing vs. Writing

-One of the biggest sources of dramatic tension in my personal development was going all-in on vim for journaling, writing, coding — really, all text-manipulation which I identified as central to all tech.
+**Me**: One of the biggest sources of dramatic tension in my personal development was going all-in on vim for journaling, writing, coding — really, all text-manipulation which I identified as central to all tech.
 Even tech that's by definition more analog, wet and decided *NOT* text-based tech is still very much text-based because all the data it produces has to go somewhere somehow and source code is going to be human-readable.
 Just about the only thing outside that model is as-yet undigitized analog recordings, and once digitized those proprietary binary blobs that nobody bothered to make human readable because file-bloat would be enormous.
 Keep it compressed.
 But besides that, pretty much all information technology is text-based.
 Unicode has gone a long way to modernizing that — the one of the key parts of the Python 2 to 3 push.

 So when I went all-in on vim and text, what I was giving up was the free-stroke hand of the artist in an artist's notebook.
 While I still take up pencil and